Sarvandani/Machine_learning_Association-rule-learning_Market-Basket-Analysis/README.md

 # What is Frequent Pattern (FP) growth?

 Frequent Pattern (FP) growth is a popular algorithm used for mining frequent itemsets in a transactional dataset.
-It is an efficient algorithm for finding frequent patterns without generating candidate sets, which is a bottleneck in many other algorithms such as Apriori.
 The FP-growth algorithm builds a compact data structure, called a frequent pattern tree (FP-tree), to represent the transactional dataset.
 This data structure enables efficient counting of frequent itemsets by compressing the original dataset into a set of conditional databases.
 The algorithm recursively constructs the FP-tree by repeatedly finding frequent items and creating conditional databases, which are then recursively processed until no more frequent itemsets can be found.

 Results of FP growth: